 The minimum salary threshold for overtime exempt workers will increase incrementally until 2028 when the change will be fully implemented at 2.5 times the state minimum wage.
 After that, annual updates will be based on adjustments to the state minimum wage due to inflation.
 The salary threshold increase for computer professionals paid on an hourly basis is calculated differently.
 It will be higher in some cases and occur at a faster pace.

 As of Jan.
 1, 2022, businesses in Washington must meet the state salary thresholds because they are more favorable than the federal threshold of $684 a week ($35,568 a year).
 The state's thresholds in 2022 will be $1,014.30 a week ($52,712.80 a year) for small and large businesses.

 The changes also eliminate the previous long and short job duties tests used in our state, and replace them with a standard test that brings Washington into close alignment with the federal guidelines.
 This will make it easier for employers to understand and comply with the rules, and will provide greater consistency across jurisdictions for employers and workers alike.

 These changes have the potential to impact all workers.
 It strengthens the protections of the Minimum Wage Act for non-exempt employees.
 For exempt employees, it raises the minimum salary threshold that must be met for them to remain exempt.

-The department estimates tens of thousands of employees will be eligible for overtime by the time the rule is fully implemented in 2028, while a nearly equal number will have their overtime protections strengthened.
+L&I estimates tens of thousands of employees will be eligible for overtime by the time the rule is fully implemented in 2028, while a nearly equal number will have their overtime protections strengthened.